 Blood on the Tracks tells the thrilling and brutal story of the 1974/75 Ashes series.
 As the 1975 edition of the Wisden Cricketers’ Almanack put it, “Never in the ninety-eight years of Test cricket have batsmen been so grievously bruised and battered by ferocious, hostile short-pitched balls as were those led conscientiously by Mike Denness.

-No other sport offers up stories quite like the ones collected in Sticky Dogs and Stardust.
-Only cricket allows recreational players to rub shoulders with international stars and even superstars in a fully competitive context, providing them with some of the most cherished memories of their lives.
+Unlike other sports, cricket - and especially the club cricket of England and the British Isles - allows recreational players to rub shoulders with international stars and even superstars in a fully competitive context, providing them with some of the most cherished memories of their lives.
+As in the first book, Scott Oliver has assembled two ......

 Britain in 1926 was a troubled country.
 Revolution was in the air as the catastrophic after-effects of the First World War continued.
 A General Strike in May soon ended, but it left a legacy of bitterness and recrimination.
 Millions of workers across many industries were sacked or locked out, and coal mining came to a standstill.
 Poverty was ......